Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * Decide to have the player build the map following the [Star by Star procedure](#user-content-StarByStar).
 In this case, the map will be built at step 6.

 ### 2) Table Setup <a name="Setup_TableSetup"></a>

-> Again, this step is at the top, because it does not require any choice and can be done in advance.
+> Change from base SA: Again, this step is at the top, because it does not require any choice and can be done in advance.

 Find an area of the table that is convenient for all players to reach.
 Designate this space the *common play area*, and populate it with the following: